Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 3. Capstone Seminar Sequence: one credit of MATH 386, and four credits of 485 and/or 486

-Students may petition to substitute MATH 451/452 or participation in Research Fellowships/St. Jude Summer Plus program for two terms before junior spring semester.
-See the department chair for more details.
+Students may petition to substitute one credit of MATH 451/452 or participation in Research Fellowships/St. Jude Summer Plus program for this requirement if they have engaged in the corresponding research for at least two terms before their junior spring semester.
+Additionally, students studying abroad during the spring semester of their junior year may petition to substitute one study abroad course for this requirement.

 Printed from: https://catalog.rhodes.edu/programs-study/mathematics-and-statistics/requirements-major-mathematics